+Trade receivables

-The Group's exposed to credit risk primarily with respect to trade and other receivables.
-The Group's management manages the risk by adopting appropriate credit control policies and procedures and therefore does not expect to incur material financial losses.
-In addition, the Group does not have high concentrations of credit risk since they have a large customer base.
-The maximum exposure to credit risk is limited to the carrying amounts of receivables as stated in the statement of financial position.
+The Group manages the risk by adopting appropriate credit control policies and procedures and therefore does not expect to incur material financial losses.
+Outstanding trade receivables are regularly monitored.
+In addition, the Group does not have high concentrations of credit risk since it has a large customer base.